Hot Process Soap Making

 - Hot process soap is a lot like re-batching when it comes to molding.
 It doesn't pour.
 It is a thick gooey mass (like mashed potatoes) that must be scooped into the mold quickly.

 - Make sure to gently tap the mold on the counter to get out any air pockets.
 Not too hard or some of the soap may pop out and burn you.

 Now you have to just leave it alone!
 It can take up to 48 hours to cool down and harden enough to remove from the mold.

 - Remove the soap from the mold and take off the butchers paper.
 If you used unlined individual molds, you may find it easier to remove the soap by placing it in the freezer for awhile.

 - You can cut the soap into bars right away.

 - I use a soap cutter that requires you to push the soap block through a thin wire.
 This tool makes cutting soap blocks a dream.
 The building plans for this cutter can be found in Catherine Failors book "Transparent Soapmaking".

-- Once you have cut the soap into bars, they should be cured for a few weeks.
+- As discussed at the beginning of this page, once you have cut the soap into bars, they can either be used immediately or be cured for a few weeks.
 The longer the cure, the milder the soap.

-- Place the soaps in a single layer on a beer flat or tray lined with paper towel.
-Turn them regularily so that all sides are exposed to the air.
+- Place the soaps in a single layer on an empty beer flat or tray lined with paper towel and store in a dry, cool, dark location for maximum longevity.

 4. You're Done!